 - Grinding the coffee beans; and

 - Brewing the coffee.

-Grind and brew machines come with an array of features, though automatic drip machines are the most common type of these combination machines today.
+These grind and brew machines come with an array of features, though automatic drip machines are the most common type of these combination machines today.
 But you can still find complete coffee centers, like the ones from Jura, that will not only grind your beans to perfection, but also brew up a cup of espresso, cappuccino or a regular cup of coffee with the push of a button.